GSA/digitalgov.gov/content/news/2024/07/2024-07-24-reassessing-priorities-adapting-to-additional-work-without-additional-resources.md

 source: doi-revenuedata
 date: 2024-07-23
 title: "Reassessing priorities: Adapting to additional work without additional resources"
-deck: The Open Data, Design, and Development team (ODDD) had to take on the additional workload of managing an existing website without extra resources, prompting a reassessment of their yearly goals.
-They utilized a prioritization matrix to evaluate and prioritize tasks based on effort and reward, leading to a structured impact assessment and transition plan.
-This process not only ensured realistic workload adjustments but also improved team morale and highlighted the need for practical goal-setting, especially when short-staffed.
+deck: The Office of Natural Resources Revenue’s Open Data, Design, and Development (ODD) team is taking on management of a fourth website, despite being short-staffed., As a result, they have revisited and reprioritized their yearly goals.
+To do so, they utilized a prioritization matrix, developed  a structured impact assessment, and laid out a transition plan.
+Their process ensured realistic workload adjustments, improved team morale, and highlighted the importance of practical goal-setting, especially when teams are short-staffed.
-summary: The Open Data, Design, and Development team (ODDD) had to take on the additional workload of managing an existing website without extra resources, prompting a reassessment of their yearly goals.
-They utilized a prioritization matrix to evaluate and prioritize tasks based on effort and reward, leading to a structured impact assessment and transition plan.
-This process not only ensured realistic workload adjustments but also improved team morale and highlighted the need for practical goal-setting, especially when short-staffed.
+summary: The Office of Natural Resources Revenue’s Open Data, Design, and Development (ODD) team is taking on management of a fourth website, despite being short-staffed., As a result, they have revisited and reprioritized their yearly goals.
+To do so, they utilized a prioritization matrix, developed  a structured impact assessment, and laid out a transition plan.
+Their process ensured realistic workload adjustments, improved team morale, and highlighted the importance of practical goal-setting, especially when teams are short-staffed.
 # See all topics at https://digital.gov/topics
 topics:
   - best-practices